Recursively Summarizing Enables Long-Term Dialogue Memory in Large Language Models: Introduction

-In this paper, we focus on a valuable problem: \textit{Can LLMs be effectively utilized in long-term conversation without any labeled data or extra tools?} Inspired by memory-augmented methods, we employ LLMs to generate recursive summaries as memory, in which it stores key information in the long-term dialogue.
-In practice, an LLM is first prompted to produce a summary given a short context.
-After that, we ask the LLM to continue updating and generate a new summary/ memory by combining the previous and the following utterances.
-Finally, we encourage the LLM to respond using the latest memory.
-Besides modeling the long-term dialogue, our proposed schema could function as a potential solution to enable the current LLM to model the extremely long context (dialogue session) without expensively expanding the max length setting.
+In this paper, we propose a simple and effective plug-in method that enables LLM itself to generate summaries, which store the real-time information of speakers through continuous updating and reviewing past context to aid long-term interactions.
+In practice, a generative LLM is first prompted to produce a summary given a short dialog context.
+After that, we ask the LLM to continue updating and generate a new summary/ memory by combining the previous memory and subsequent dialogues.
+Finally, we encourage the LLM to respond using the latest memory as the primary reference to engage the ongoing dialogue.
+Given that the generated summaries are much shorter than the full dialogues, our proposed schema not only models long-term conversation memory but also serves as a potential solution to enable current LLMs to handle extremely long contexts (across multiple dialogue sessions) without expensively expanding the maximum length setting.

-Experimentally, we implement our method using the easy-to-access LLM API \texttt{ChatGPT} and \texttt{text-davinci-003} on the public long-term dataset and demonstrate the effectiveness of the proposed schema.
-Additionally, in-depth analysis shows that the performance of the proposed method can be improved obviously by using one labeled sample.